onnela-lab/forest/fir/fitrep/README.md

 fitrep
 ===

-The `fitrep` package provides basic tools for working with data from fitbit devices that have been downloaded from [Fitabase](https://www.fitabase.com/).
+The `fitrep` package provides basic tools for working with data from Fitbit devices that have been downloaded from [Fitabase](https://www.fitabase.com/).
 This document gives a brief description of each module.

 Note that `fitrep` requires the `beiwetools` package, located in the `forest/poplar` repository.